marennodenes/Flashcard-App/docs/release_3/work_practices.md

 ## Task Distribution

 During the meetings, issues are assigned to team members.
-For this release, we decided to work in pairs, with each pair responsible for a specific part of the system:
+For this release, we worked in pairs, with each pair responsible for a specific part of the system:

 - FXUI and documentation